percona/pmm-doc/docs/dbaas/setting-up.md

 # Setting up DBaaS

+## Prerequisites

+To use Database-as-a-Service (DBaaS) in PMM following are the prerequisites:

+- Set up a suitable Kubernetes Cluster.

+  !!! note alert alert-primary ""
-To use the Database as a Service (DBaaS) solution in PMM there are a few things that need to be setup first including a suitable Kubernetes Cluster.
-If you've already got a kubernetes cluster you can jump ahead and [enable DBaaS in PMM](../dbaas/get-started.html).
+      If you already have got a kubernetes cluster you can just [enable DBaaS in PMM](../dbaas/get-started.html).

-If you don't have a Kubernetes cluster available you can use the [free K8s provided by Percona](https://www.percona.com/blog/private-dbaas-with-free-kubernetes-cluster/) for evaluation which will allow you to play around with DBaaS for 3 hours before the cluster expires.
+- If you don't already have a Kubernetes cluster, Percona offers [free K8s](https://www.percona.com/blog/private-dbaas-with-free-kubernetes-cluster/) as an evaluation product, allowing you to test DBaaS for 3 hours before it expires.

-For a Kubernetes cluster that doesn't expire you can use our "easy script", you can find the instructions [here](https://www.percona.com/blog/dbaas-kubernetes-in-under-20-min/).
+- If you are interested in a PMM DBaaS but want to avoid dealing with Kubernetes, Percona DbaaS Infrastructure Creator might be your solution.
+It creates the infrastructure in an AWS account.

+  It will help you to choose the right types of instances based on the number of vCPU and the amount of memory and create clusters.
+It can even deploy the clusters and Kubernetes operators for MySQL, PXC, and MongoDB.

+## Create your own Kubernetes Cluster

-In the sections that follow we'll try to outline the steps to create your own Kubernetes cluster in a few popular ways.
+In the following sections you can see the steps to create your own Kubernetes cluster in a few popular ways.

 === "Red Hat, CentOS"